Want to get some Elementary Education experience for your major? Come volunteer with ILP!

 Let It Help Your Interviews

-Looking for a job can be stressful once you graduate and interviewing can be a bit scary.
+Stressed about your interviews for teaching positions?
+We get it.
 Lucky for you though, you'll have your time living abroad as an ILP volunteer to talk about.
 It's pretty unique that you've lived for four months in another country, so interviewers are pretty likely to bring that up.

 If you can talk about teaching kids English in a foreign country during your interview, you definitely will stand out from the crowd.